 IRS Form 5500 and Form 5500-Short Form are not tax return worksheets, but rather a disclosure of information to multiple government agencies for multiple reasons.
 The Form 5500 and 500-SF, along with any required schedules and attachments, are used to report information about employee benefit plans and their financial conditions, operations, and investments.
-These plans include 401(k)s, profit sharing, pension plans, stock bonus plans, welfare plans, life insurance, disability plans, and any similar contribution plans or health plans.
-The information on the Form 5500 is then used by the Department of Labor and Internal Revenue Service to check regulation compliance, gather data for annual reporting, and track economic trends.
+These plans include 401(k)s, profit-sharing plans, pension plans, stock bonus plans, welfare plans, life insurance, disability plans, and any similar contribution plans or health plans.
+The information on Form 5500 is then used by the Department of Labor and Internal Revenue Service to check regulation compliance, gather data for annual reporting, and track economic trends.

 How Do I File Form 5500 or 5500-SF?

 Your Form 5500 or 5500-SF must be filed through the EFAST2 website or an EFAST2 vendor-approved software.
 Since Jan.
 1, 2010, the form is required to be filed electronically and can no longer be filed on paper.
 If you choose to file through the EFAST2 website, there are step-by-step Form 5500 instructions at the end of this article, along with other resources to help you.